2021 New York City Council election: District 6

 The 6th district covers most of the Upper West Side in Manhattan.
-Incumbent Democrat Helen Rosenthal is term-limited and cannot run for a third consecutive term.
+Incumbent Democrat Helen Rosenthal was term-limited and could not run for a third consecutive term.
 She filed to run for New York City Comptroller but dropped out of the race.
 Sara Lind and Jeffrey Omura had an alliance during the campaign, with Lind's campaign asking voters to rank Omura second and Omura's campaign asking voters to rank Lind second.
 Gale Brewer, who was the Manhattan Borough President at the time and held this seat from 2002 to 2013, won the Democratic nomination.